toa-io/toa/extensions/exposition/documentation/notes/sse.md

   bar: baz
 ```

-The server-side implementation with flow control and stream termination is trivial:
+The server-side implementation with flow control and stream termination handling is trivial:

 ```javascript
 eventStream.pipe(response)